Building A Robot from the Ground Up Training Course

 - Set up a comprehensive development environment for ArduPilot.

-- Configure firmware, middleware, and MAVLink APIs for UAV control.
+- Configure firmware, middleware, and MAVLink APIs to control UAVs.

 - Extend ArduPilot with ROS2 and integrate it with external tools or sensors.